Taiwan's president warns 'democracy is under threat' in joint remarks with McCarthy | KRDO

 Asked what his message is to China amid threats of retaliation over the meeting, McCarthy said, “I am the speaker of the House.
 There’s no place that China is going to tell me where I can go or who I can speak to.”
 He also said, “there’s no need for retaliation.”

-McCarthy said, “no, it is not our intention to escalate,” when asked if he is concerned that the meeting will escalate tensions with Beijing.
+McCarthy said, “No, it is not our intention to escalate,” when asked if he is concerned that the meeting would escalate tensions with Beijing.

 The Defense Department has not sent any additional assets to the Indo-Pacific region in preparation for any aggressive response by China, a Pentagon spokesperson told reporters Wednesday.